Biosignature: Antibiosignatures

+Just as the detection of a biosignature would provide evidence for life, the identification of conditions that strongly indicate the absence of life can be scientifically significant.
+Such indicators are termed antibiosignatures.
+All known life relies on redox gradients to obtain energy, so a lifeless environment may accumulate large redox imbalances or significant amounts of unused chemical free energy.
+When such imbalances persist without evidence of biological processing, they can indicate that no organisms are present to exploit the available energy.
+In this context, a strong, unutilized chemical disequilibrium can function as an antibiosignature, by implying that biological activity is unlikely.

 Polyelectrolytes

-The Polyelectrolyte theory of the gene is a proposed generic biosignature.
+The polyelectrolyte theory of the gene is a proposed generic biosignature.
 In 2002, Steven A. Benner and Daniel Hutter proposed that for a linear genetic biopolymer dissolved in water, such as DNA, to undergo Darwinian evolution anywhere in the universe, it must be a polyelectrolyte, a polymer containing repeating ionic charges.
 Benner and others proposed methods for concentrating and analyzing these polyelectrolyte genetic biopolymers on Mars, Enceladus, and Europa.

-Missions inside the Solar System
+Search for life

 Astrobiological exploration is founded upon the premise that biosignatures encountered in space will be recognizable as extraterrestrial life.
 The usefulness of a biosignature is determined not only by the probability of life creating it but also by the improbability of non-biological (abiotic) processes producing it.
 Concluding that evidence of an extraterrestrial life form (past or present) has been discovered requires proving that a possible biosignature was produced by the activities or remains of life.
 As with most scientific discoveries, discovery of a biosignature will require evidence building up until no other explanation exists.

+A Life Detection Ladder summarizing measurable traits associated with living systems, ordered by how strongly they may indicate extant life.
+The framework, inspired by lessons from Viking and later missions, links biological features with the types of measurements that could support a confident life-detection claim.

 Possible examples of a biosignature include complex organic molecules or structures whose formation is virtually unachievable in the absence of life: